lukelklee/JHDS-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 <br/>
 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details."*<br/>
 <br/>
-All the raw data used in this course project come from the following 8 files in the data package:<br/>
+All the raw data used in this course project come from the following 8 files in the data package :<br/>
 <br/>
 activity_labels.txt<br/>
 features.txt<br/>